There are two types of brake pads for bicycles available in the market today;

-We will explore deeper into the differences between metal and resin brake pads, looking at things such as material composition, noise levels, braking bite and modulation, and the ideal type of application.
+We will explore the differences between metal and resin brake pads, looking at material composition, noise levels, braking bite and modulation, and the ideal type of application.

-Once you understand the differences between metallic or resin brake pads, then you can make an informed decision about which one is for you.
+Once you understand the differences between metal and resin brake pads, you can decide which suits you.

-Metallic brake pads are also referred to as sintered depending on the manufacturer.
-They’re made from a mixture of metallic particles pressed together.
+Metal brake pads are also called sintered, depending on the manufacturer.
+They’re made from a mixture of metal particles pressed together.
 They’re more durable (lasts longer) and versatile (works well across varying riding conditions) than resin brake pads.

 What are resin brake pads?

-Resin brake pads are also referred to as organic or semi-metallic.
-They’re made from a mixture of organic compounds such as fibers mixed with metallic particles.
+Resin brake pads are also referred to as organic or semi-metal.
+They’re made from a mixture of organic compounds, such as fibers mixed with metal particles.

-The table below summarizes the main differences between a metallic and resin brake pad.
+The table below summarizes the main differences between a metal and resin brake pad.

 |Compound||Metal||Organic + metal|